hydrocodes/hydRopUrban/README.md

 https://github.com/hydrocodes/hydRopUrban/tree/main/tutorial

 ## 4. Credits
-`hydRopUrban` was developed by Pedro Rau.
+`hydRopUrban` was developed by Pedro Rau at Water Research and Technology Center of Universidad de Ingenieria y Tecnologia (UTEC-CITA, Lima) .
 For any issue or suggestion please write to: pedro.rau.ing@gmail.com

 ## 5. Versions